 The Summit Storm’s District Meet

-Summit had a strong performance at the IMC championships, sending 46 athletes to the state meet.
+Summit excelled at the IMC championships, with 46 athletes qualifying for the state meet.

-Summit’s Track and Field team had a noticeably great performance on May 19-20 at the Intermountain Conference meet.
-As a team, both the boys and girls teams took home the IMC championship with substantial margins of victory.
+Summit’s Track and Field team had a noticeably great performance on May 19-20 at the Intermountain Conference meet, crushing the competition on both the boys and girls sides.
 The girls beat second placed Bend High by 179 points and the boys won over Ridgeview by 172 points.
 All four of the Summit relay teams qualified, an impressive feat for a strong and competitive district.
 The Stormare sent 46 athletes to state which broke the previous school record, held at 32 athletes.
 This increases Summit’s chances of winning a state championship held at Hayward Field this weekend.

 Some notable performances include Tadhg Brown and Benjamin Strang.
 Brown, a Summit junior, won both the long jump, with a jump of 21’2.7” and the 100m dash, with a personal best time of 10.97 seconds.
 He also anchored the 4x100m team.
 Strang, a Summit senior, also had a standout day winning in both the 110m hurdles and the 300m hurdles.
 Strang achieved personal bests in both events, running 14.93 seconds in the 110m hurdles and 40.21 seconds in the 300m hurdles.